 Alongside his testing duties for Williams, which saw him drive the FW41 in pre-season testing and the post-Spanish and Hungarian GP tests, Robert made three FP1 appearances for the Grove outfit.

 In late November, six weeks after Williams confirmed F2 champion George Russell as one if its drivers for 2019, the Grove outfit revealed that Robert would be his teammate.

-Both Robert and the team insist that he is 100% fit and prepared for the season ahead, though were we alone in nervously watching the on-board footage from Abu Dhabi as he steered the FW41 almost one-handed.
+Both Robert and the team insisted that he was 100% fit and prepared for the season ahead, though were we alone in nervously watching the on-board footage from Abu Dhabi as he steered the FW41 almost one-handed.

-The Pole joins a once great team during a very difficult phase in its long history, and surely we all hope and pray that 2019 sees a turnaround in form for both.
+The Pole was joining a once great team during a very difficult phase in its long history, and surely we all hoped and prayed that 2019 would witness a turnaround in form for both.